 - Choose one of the following for the metadata source that will replace the metadata for this item:

-- From Item—In the Item page URL or item ID field, provide the URL of the item or the item ID that you copy from the item's page.
+- From item—In the Item page URL or item ID field, provide the URL of the item or the item ID that you copy from the item's page.

 - Choose file—Click Choose file, browse to the location on disk of the metadata file (.xml), and click Open.

-This option will be ignored for any detail that is not populated.
-For example, if title, summary, and description are set for the item but none of the other information is, the values for the item's title, summary, and description will be used, but the values for the other, unpopulated information—such as tags and extent—will be taken from the metadata in the file or source item you chose in the previous step.
+Unpopulated values will be overwritten by the metadata in the source file or item.
+For example, if title, summary, and description are set for the item but none of the other information is, the values for the item's title, summary, and description are preserved, but the values for the other, unpopulated information—such as tags and extent—will be taken from the metadata in the file or source item you chose in the previous step.

 - Click Overwrite.